 Is the Master of Science in Gerontology Right for Me?

-The broad expertise and quantitative skills you build through an MSG degree prepare you for an influential career.
+The broad expertise and quantitative skills you build through an MSG degree prepare you for a career in the field.
 Many of our alumni hold leadership roles in federal social services programs, prestigious universities and leading research institutions.
 Others go on to medical schools and doctoral programs.

 The MSG degree provides a strong career foundation for many areas of gerontology, including: